zScary1403/RNT_Website/README.md

-# RNT_Website
+# Web Design Assignment

-UTM Web Design Assignment
+This was our first assignment that was given by our lecturer at the University.